 YTFC Legends v South West Legends XI Exhibition Match Article

 DSA 10 Year Anniversary

-2019 marks 10 years since the DSA reformed, after being dormant for a number of years, and to mark this anniversary a new badge has been designed which will be handed out to all of our members when they become available.
+2019 marked 10 years since the DSA reformed, after being dormant for a number of years, and to mark this anniversary a new badge was designed and handed out to all of our members.

 Level Playing Field National Forum

 On Monday 04 November 2019, Level Playing Field held its first National Forum at MK Dons F.C. stadium.

 Over 150 delegates from fans, DSA’s, clubs, governing bodies and organisations around the country enjoyed an excellent Forum with many superb presentations including one ‘Special Presentation’ by Stephen Miller MBE, 3 x Paralympic Champion and Newcastle United Disabled Supporters Association Secretary.